Tellurocysteine

 Tellurocysteine (in some publications referred to as Te-Cys) is an amino acid with the formula HTeCH2CH(NH2)CO2H.
-It would be the heavy analogue of serine, cysteine, and selenocysteine.
+It is the heavy analogue of serine, cysteine, and selenocysteine.
 Tellurol (RTeH) is a rare and fragile functional group, especially alkyl derivatives.
-Furthermore the C-Te bond (200 kJ/mol) is weak compared to 234 kJ/mol for the C-Se bond.
+The C-Te bond (200 kJ/mol) is weak compared to 234 kJ/mol for the C-Se bond.
 These factors combine to make tellurocysteine very labile.
 Even selenocysteine occurs only rarely in nature.
 Instead of tellurocysteine, tellurocystine is generally isolated instead.
-It has the formula (TeCH2CH(NH2)CO2H)2, with a central Te-Te bond.
+Tellurocystine has the formula (TeCH2CH(NH2)CO2H)2, with a central Te-Te bond.

 Properties

 The fungus Aspergillus fumigatus is capable of incorporating tellurocysteine (and telluromethionine) into proteins when grown in appropriate media.

-When incorporated into glutathione transferase, tellurocysteine efficiently inhibited aminoacylation and increased the efficiency of glutathione peroxidase.
+When incorporated into glutathione transferase, tellurocysteine efficiently inhibits aminoacylation and increases the efficiency of glutathione peroxidase.

 Synthesis

 L-Tellurocystine has been prepared in low yield from a protected form of 3-iodoalanine.
 Thus, methyl (2R)-2-[(tert-butoxycarbonyl)amino]-3-iodopropionate reacts with lithium telluride to produce tellurocystine.